tlack/xacto/README.md

 Major bugs:

-- currently pollutes globals. trying to find a better structure
+~~- currently pollutes globals. trying to find a better structure~~
 - enumerations (columns grouped by unique values) do not currently work.
-- logger needs more testing and a freshening up
+- logger needs a way to remove logs and take snapshots or some combination thereof. logger should be some kind of quasi-global behavior, rather than table specific.
 - there's something odd about converting some TypedArrays to buffers for loading/storing.
 In particular, floats seem to be saved as ints.
 I'm still looking into this.
 - deep() bombs on some trees (nested arrays).
 Fix imminent.
 - impending inevitable showdown with Promises.
 Thinking caps required.
-- logger instances should be shared

 See also the TODO list on top of `lib/xacto.js`